AlexHumpert/Covid_19_Tweet_Fake_News_Detection/README.md

 ## Data Source

-  ### Training set
+#### Training set
-The pre-labeled covid-19 training set had already been curated and posted for public use by Github User [Songli Wang](https://github.com/MickeysClubhouse) as separate CSV files.
-After combining each CSV file we had 8682 records.
+The pre-labeled covid-19 training set had already been curated and posted for public use by Github User [Songli Wang](https://github.com/MickeysClubhouse) as separate csv files.
+After combining each csv file we had 8682 records.
 Each record was a tweet or a news article classified as True (T) or False (F).
 The predictor was a single column containing the entire text of the tweet or news article.
+The csv file was stored in HDFS and read into a SparkSession to train the machine learning model.

 (The combined csv files are available in this repository - see "combined_csv.csv").

+#### Real-time Tweet Streaming

+To ingest twitter data we first create a Kafka producer in Python.
+This uses a library that queries Twitter's API create very specialized queries, such as reading only tweets in the English language that contain the word "covid-19" case-insesitive.
+The API will direcly call twitter and stream data into our kafka model.

+From Spark Session we listen to part of the network that is receiving these tweets and save them into a dataframe one batch at a time.
+Our pre-trained classifier then classifies each batch of tweets as they are read into the Spark Session.

+(The twitter producer configured to read only tweets in English containing "covid_19" case-insneitive is in the "twitter-producer.py" file).

 ## Data Processing - NLP pipeline and Random Forest Classifier